Many people talk about valuable coins… But have you ever wondered what makes a coin valuable in the first place?

 One of the primary ways to determine how rare a coin is to look up its mintage (aka “the number of coins struck by the mint”).
 For U.S. coins, this information is widely available to the public.
 Generally speaking, the lower a coin’s mintage, the rarer it is.

 However, it seems a lot of people fixate only on the mintage of a coin and think this translates to how many specimens of a given coin exist!
-This is not the case at all — as in many cases, coins are melted in great quantities either due to bullion prices or orders by the government to destroy a said number of coins.
+This is not the case at all.
+In many cases, coins are melted in great quantities either due to bullion prices or orders by the government to destroy a certain number of coins.

 Therefore, in figuring out how rare (or common) a coin really is, you must look to not just a coin’s mintage but also its estimated number of survivors or population.
 (The latter two are not the same.)